Xylitol: Humans

 When ingested at high doses, xylitol and other polyols may cause gastrointestinal discomfort, including flatulence, diarrhea, and irritable bowel syndrome (see Metabolism above); some people experience the adverse effects at lower doses.
 Xylitol has a lower laxation threshold than some sugar alcohols but is more easily tolerated than mannitol and sorbitol.

 Increased xylitol consumption can increase oxalate, calcium, and phosphate excretion to urine (termed oxaluria, calciuria, and phosphaturia, respectively).
 These are known risk factors for kidney stone disease, but despite that, xylitol has not been linked to kidney disease in humans.

 Dogs and other animals

 Xylitol is poisonous to dogs.
 Ingesting 100 milligrams of xylitol per kilogram of body weight (mg/kg bw) causes dogs to experience a dose-dependent insulin release; depending on the dose it can result in life-threatening hypoglycemia.
 Hypoglycemic symptoms of xylitol toxicity may arise as quickly as 30 to 60 minutes after ingestion.
 Vomiting is a common first symptom, which can be followed by tiredness and ataxia.
 At doses above 500 mg/kg bw, liver failure is likely and may result in coagulopathies like disseminated intravascular coagulation.
+It is also poisonous to ferrets.

 Xylitol is safe for rhesus macaques, horses, and rats.

-A 2018 study suggests that xylitol is safe in cats in doses of up to 1000 mg/kg; however, this study was performed on only 6 cats, and should not be considered definitive.
+A 2018 study suggests that xylitol is safe for cats in doses of up to 1000 mg/kg; however, this study was performed on only 6 cats and should not be considered definitive.
+The American Society for the Prevention of Cruelty to Animals has never issued any warning about xylitol and cats.
+A 2022 article by the organisation explicitly lists xylitol as non-toxic.